 Planning to spend this Christmas holiday on Maui?
 You’ll find the island decked out in lights, ornaments and Christmas cheer.
 Maui really knows how to celebrate the holidays with warmth and Aloha.

-As you’re making your Christmas vacation plans, I wanted to give you some fun and meaningful ideas to celebrate the season with Maui-style.
-Here are my suggestions for the top things to do for Maui Christmas 2013:
+As you’re making your Christmas vacation plans, we want to give you some fun and meaningful ideas to celebrate the holiday season with Maui-style.
+Here are our suggestions for the top things to do for Maui Christmas 2014:

 1. See Lahaina’s famous banyan tree wrapped in Christmas lights

 The sprawling banyan tree will be wrapped in thousands of Christmas lights.
 Where else but in Maui will you find such a sight as this one?
 The banyan tree is located off Front Street in Lahaina town.
 Starting December 6th, lights will be on the banyan tree for the holidays.